kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 Yes: `EndpointSelector` (`discovery.k8s.io/v1alpha1`), namespace-scoped.

-For the `Service` compatibility path, the number of `EndpointSelector` objects scales with the number of `Services` that have a pod selector.
-Clusters that run O(10^3–10^4) `Services` today will have a roughly equivalent number of `EndpointSelector` objects.
-Third-party controllers (for example, `InferencePool`) add additional objects beyond this baseline.
+For the `Service` compatibility path, one `EndpointSelector` object is created per `Service` with a pod selector.
+Explicit testing targets will be defined and validated as part of Beta.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?